EMSoudy/Patient-Experience-and-Workforce-Project/README.md

 - Tableau was used to create visualizations of data with a variety of graphs and tables

-Outcome
+Outcome:

-	- In some cases, workforce experience results had an effect on patient experience.
+- In some cases, workforce experience results had an effect on patient experience, reflected by the survey response scores.
 - Some departments showed to perform better than others via the results